East Cambridgeshire District Council owns and maintains Fixed Position record only CCTV Cameras at the following locations:

 CCTV cameras owned by East Cambridgeshire District Council are operated within a strict Code of Practice and the viewing of private areas is strictly prohibited within this code.
 Part of this code also requires that CCTV signs are displayed in areas covered by the cameras.

-For More information concerning the District Council CCTV scheme and its operation, please contact Tracey Harding, Tourism and Town Centres Manager.
+For More information concerning the District Council CCTV scheme and its operation, please contact the Town Centres Team.
 Telephone; 01353 665555 or e-mail email@example.com.

 How to Request CCTV Footage